MegaDevs/SocialWrapper/README.md

 	wrapper.setActivity(mContext)

-The setActivity() method must be called from within the activity which  contains the SocialWrapper instance.
+The setActivity() method must be called from within the activity containing the SocialWrapper instance.
 This is because some social networks, like Facebook and Foursquare, will use a custom Dialog UI that cannot be created without a valid Context.

 Extensive example
 -----------------